wind turbines on a snowy hill

 China isn’t often associated with clean energy, as they’re the world’s leading contributor to greenhouse gas emissions.
 Their high population and large industrial sector cause considerable pollution.
 However, through recent renewable energy initiatives, they’re working toward reducing their massive carbon emissions.
 Though China may have a more significant interest in the financial benefits of the new technology over its environmental benefits, the effect remains the same.

 They’ve used their abundance of free land to develop and operate large-scale solar and wind farms.
-As a part of the Paris Agreement, China has set goals for renewable energy they intend to achieve in the not-so-distant future, like meeting 20 percent of their energy needs through renewables by 2030.
+As a part of the Paris Agreement, China has set ambitious goals for renewable energy.
+They intend meet 20 percent of their energy needs through renewables by 2030.
 While this seems comparatively meager, the size of the country is something to take into account.

 Toward a Better Future

 It’s impossible to ignore the effect of fossil fuels on the environment.
 Unseasonable weather, fluctuating temperatures and a higher frequency of natural disasters happen on a daily basis.
 Yesterday’s technology won’t solve today’s problems.
 Politicians and entrepreneurs are turning toward solar, wind and geothermal sources as clean alternatives to fossil fuels.
-Through renewable energy initiatives, they’re changing the climate’s current trajectory.
+These renewable energy initiatives can change the climate’s current trajectory.

 So, where is the world heading next?
 Toward a better future — and countries like the United States, UAE, Poland, Egypt and the UK will take us there.